Neighbourhood Plan

 • 2013 HNP Steering Group was formed

-• 2013 First Consultation – A simple survey was sent to all households and open days were held in Harberton and Harbertonford.
-See collated responses to the 2014 consultation here.
+• 2013 Open days were held in Harberton and Harbertonford in June and November.
+See collated responses to the 2013 consultation here.

-• 2015 Second Consultation – detailed questionnaire was sent to every household in the Parish (two copies, twice over 3 months)
+• 2015 Open days were carried out in Harberton and Harbertonford and a detailed questionnaire was sent to every household in the Parish (two copies, twice over 3 months.
+See responses from the open days and the questionnaires here

 • 2015 Re-draft the Neighbourhood Plan chapters based on the responses from the open days and the questionnaires